Hi all, Requesting your advice on the matter below:

 Dear colleagues,

-I want to raise some some questions for discussion by the learned colleagues on the termination of probationers .
+I want to raise some questions for discussion by the learned colleagues on the termination of probationers.

-The legal aspect of termination of probationer is well explained by some colleagues.
-As long as the communication regarding the decision of termination is as per the terms of the contract, it may be adequate compliance of the terms and the action may meet legalities.
+The legal aspect of the termination of a probationer is well explained by some colleagues.
+As long as the communication regarding the decision of termination is as per the terms of the contract, it may be adequate compliance with the terms, and the action may meet legal requirements.

-The broader aspects of this action of termination cause ripples and point towards possible inadequacies in the HR systems and procedure is what I would like to draw attention to, although, I am aware , it is outside the scope of the query.
+The broader aspects of this action of termination cause ripples and point towards possible inadequacies in the HR systems and procedures.
+This is what I would like to draw attention to, although I am aware it is outside the scope of the query.

-I think the HR needs to ask following questions in introspection in order to check if there are robust systems in place and whether they deliver the desired outcomes.
+I think HR needs to ask the following questions in introspection to check if there are robust systems in place and whether they deliver the desired outcomes:

-1. Why there was mismatch between the competencies of the candidate and the performance requirements? ( Examine the candidate assessment process)
+1. Why was there a mismatch between the competencies of the candidate and the performance requirements?
+(Examine the candidate assessment process)

-1 Was onboarding/ induction done effectively to acclamatize the talent with the performance parameters, culture , with clarity .
+2. Was onboarding/induction done effectively to acclimatize the talent with the performance parameters, culture, with clarity?

-3 Did the performance review system during probation enable timely feedback on his performance and point any inadequacies in him and create urge to use given opportunity in the transperant manner to show improvements ?
+3. Did the performance review system during probation enable timely feedback on his performance, point out any inadequacies, and create an urge to transparently show improvements?

-I am pointing out at the fact that just as the talent may fail to come up to the expectations of the performance standards, so is the organisations too due to the system inadequacies.
+I am pointing out the fact that just as the talent may fail to meet the expectations of the performance standards, so do the organizations due to system inadequacies.

-The above areas and other related aspects, will point to the need for system improvements when put to strict review.
-In my view, if the system is so robust, the organisation will have no opportunity to take action of termination of probationer.
-In fact , the sound HR systems should preempt the need for such unpleasant action.
+The above areas and other related aspects will point to the need for system improvements when put to strict review.
+In my view, if the system is robust, the organization will have no opportunity to take the action of terminating a probationer.
+In fact, sound HR systems should preempt the need for such unpleasant action.

-Despite, with the strong presence of such an enabling HR system, if the talent fails, which is very few and far between, the action of termination of probationer, however unfortunate, will be justified legally and ethically.
+Despite the strong presence of such an enabling HR system, if talent fails, which is very few and far between, the action of termination of a probationer, however unfortunate, will be legally and ethically justified.

 Regards,